-A high level of gluten will produce a tougher, chewy texture that is required for bread, whereas less gluten development will give the tender, crumbly texture desired in cakes and pastry.
+A high level of gluten will produce a tougher, chewy texture that is required for bread, whereas less gluten development will give the tender, crumbly texture desired in cakes and pastries.

-Not all wheat is the same, with so-called hard wheats which are grown in cooler climates such as the northern US and Canada, having a higher protein content than soft wheats which are grown in warmer climates such as the southern US and southern Europe.
+Not all wheat is the same, with so-called hard wheat, grown in cooler climates such as the northern US and Canada, having a higher protein content than soft wheat, grown in warmer climates such as the southern US and southern Europe.

-While these wheats can sometimes be used on their own, millers usually create mixes of several different types of wheat to create flour with a specific protein content and thus specific baking characteristics.
+While these different kinds of wheat can sometimes be used on their own, millers usually create mixes of several different types of wheat to create flour with a specific protein content and thus specific baking characteristics.

-Bread flour contain the highest levels of protein, about 12%, and so creates a strong web of gluten that leads to a soft, fluffy loaf with great volume and a chewy texture.
+Bread flour contains the highest levels of protein, about 12%, and so creates a strong web of gluten that leads to a soft, fluffy loaf with great volume and a chewy texture.